By Joel M. Albrizio, President

-As marketing executives we explain to the retailer anyone can put ink on paper or exploit digital channels.
-History however has shown all of us its the content with clear explanations of the retailers deliverables that raises sales.
+As marketing executives we explain to the retailer that anyone can put ink on paper or exploit digital channels.
+History, however, has shown all of us it's the content, with clear explanations of the retailers deliverables, that raises sales.

 With the right mix of items at a competitive price directed to and as an event that could evolve into an emotion of "its time to buy" or what we describe as a call to action.

 What Ever Happened To The Continuity Plan?

 When we look back a generation almost all food retailers employed continuity programs.
 These were programs initiated by the retailer where the customer would accumulate Green Stamps or point or even dishes and flatware on a weekly basis for continuing to shop the store offering the program.

 Today, the struggling retailer forgets the continuity philosophy and advertises week to week with little rhyme or reason.
 The thought process of just tossing out items with no clear "North Star" to focus on and or towards leaves the average retail in the sales direction abyss.

 "Eight O'clock....Time Ran Out For A&P"

 A great example of a retailer loosing focus on a business plan and its then developing continuity and individuality is witnessing A&P's sale of the Eight O'clock brand in coffee.

 Ask yourself.....if your A&P and at that time you own the most dominant brand in any category "Eight O'clock Coffee" how is it that you allow any other retailer join your exclusive club?